iainbullock/homebridge-heatmiser/README.md

 Reads and Writes with the Heatmiser are done asyncronously by polling, which is makes the plugin faster and less prone to lock ups caused by the slow Heatmiser response.

-Tested with Heatmiser Wifi accessory here, not with Netmonitor.
+Tested with Heatmiser Wifi accessory, not with Netmonitor.

 # Installing Plugin